 3. Take a Break

 The hottest part of the day tends to be between 12-3pm.
 That also tends to be the busiest part of the day, too.
-So I suggest using this time to take a break!
+So I suggest using at least some of this time to take a break!
 You have plenty of options here.
 You could schedule a sit-down meal during this time.
 This way you can fill your belly and cool off at the same time.
 Or my personal favorite is to watch a show in one of the air-conditioned buildings.
 There are tons to choose from: Frozen Sing-a-long Celebration, Hall of Presidents, Voyage of the Little Mermaid, Festival of the Lion King, and so much more

 4. Cooling Towels